valdelama/valdelama/src/pages/writing/design-process.md

 **Engineer validation**

-There's no point designing a fantastic solution if you just don't have the technical capacity to implement it so somebody on your engineering team needs to answer the question: do we have the capability and resources to build it?
+There's no point designing a fantastic solution if you just don't have the technical capacity to implement it so somebody on your engineering team needs to answer the question: do we have the capability to build it?

 ## Conclusion